Regulatory actions for May 13, 2025

 May 13, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Apyx, Freespira, GE Healthcare, Know Bio, Prevencio, Rebrain.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Astrazeneca, Biodexa, Innocare, Thermosome, Valneva.

 Briefs